Skip to main content

 You will not be required to take any exams.
 Your academic work will be assessed through coursework, such as essays and presentations.

-At the end of each school placement, your teaching will be assessed to ensure you are making appropriate progress and have engaged with the five core areas as outlined in the Core Curriculum Framework (CCF).
-You will receive a report that summarises your practice alongside targets to support your development in your next placement.
-The final teaching placement will be assessed against the Teachers' Standards (DfE, 2011).
+At the end of each school placement, your teaching will be assessed to ensure you are making appropriate progress and have engaged with the five core areas as outlined in the Core Content Framework (CCF).
+This will ensure that you are able to meet the Teachers' Standards (DfE, 2021) by the end of the course.

 The approximate percentage for how you will be assessed on this course is as follows.